Higher-dimensional regular Reissner-Nordstr\"{o}m black holes associated with linear electrodynamics: General formulation

 We begin with decomposing the energy-momentum tensor (eq.~(\ref{EMT})) into two parts,

-where $\tau_{\mu\nu}$ is the energy-momentum tensor of the perfect fluid and $\varepsilon_{\mu\nu}$ the electromagnetic tensor.
+where $\tau_{\mu\nu}$ is the energy-momentum tensor of the perfect fluid and $\varepsilon_{\mu\nu}$ the energy-momentum tensor of the electromagnetic tensor.
 The two tensors can be written as follows under our specific units mentioned at the end of section 1,

 where $u_\mu$, $\rho_m$ and $p$ represent the velocity, density and isotropic pressure of the perfect fluid, respectively, and $F_{\mu\nu}$ is the electromagnetic field strength defined via the electromagnetic potential $A_\mu$,